Tetsumichi/finding_donors/README.md

-# Machine Learning Engineer Nanodegree
+# Finding Donors for CharityML

-# Supervised Learning
+The main objective of this project is to apply supervised learning techniques on data collected for the U.S. census to identify people most likely to donate to their cause.

-## Project: Finding Donors for CharityML
+## Software Requirements

 ### Install